 NICB Frequently Asked Questions (FAQs)

 Hopefully, we’ve answered any questions you have about the National Insurance Crime Bureau and its major role in combating insurance crime.
 Below are some of the most frequently asked questions about the NICB.
-If you still have questions, please post them in the comment section or in our forum.

 What is insurance fraud?